-This credit card is perfect for students who excel academically because it offers a bonus to those who make good grades.
+This credit card is perfect for students who excel academically, because it offers a bonus to those who make good grades.
 It’s also best for those who won’t mind doing a little work to maximize their rewards.
-The highest-earning rewards categories rotate each quarter, so students have to be willing to keep up with the schedule to get the most value.
+The highest-earning rewards categories rotate each quarter and require activation, so students have to be willing to keep up with the schedule to get the most value.

 Extra rewards for good grades